 BoD meetings are taking place when needed but at least four times per annum and a quorum must be achieved to form decisions.
-In 2019, the BoD convened 5 times.
+In 2020, the BoD convened five times.

 The Company has a strong, experienced and diverse BoD.
 The members of the BoD remained fit and proper according to the Solvency II requirements.
-In October 2019, after the acquisition of the remaining share capital of CNP CIH from the Bank of Cyprus by CNP Assurances, the Independent Non-Executive members appointed from the Bank of Cyprus resigned from their role and were specially thanked for their valuable tenure.
-In March 2020, the BoD welcomed three new members, two of which being Independent Non-Executive Directors and one Non-Executive Director.
+In March 2020, after the acquisition of the remaining share capital of CNP CIH from the BoC by CNP Assurances and the resignations of the members appointed by BoC in October 2019, the BoD welcomed three new members, two of which being Independent Non-Executive Directors and one Non-Executive Director.